EDIT: there is a dedicated blog on this project, here. Make sure to follow it for latest news.

 A better alternative seems using a RF transceiver or even a simple RF module pair, like the FA1000A, presented here.

 The uRADMonitor would send the data wirelessly over the RF link, to a receiver connected by cable to the internet router.
 So instead of having to install two cables, there could be a single power cable, and a secondary module to act as radio receiver/gateway and redirect the data to the internet router.

 For data logging I've considered using either an EEPROM module or a SDCard.
 The latter has many advantages like huge memory capacity and compatibility with PCs, so you would be able to take it out of the uRADMonitor and see the data on your PC.

 I did some progress on this, and the SDCard module is ready to accept sensor data (radiation/gps data logger for portable use).
 More on SDCards and microcontrollers, here.

 I had some very nice progress developing the next prototype.
-Currently I am waiting for some modules to arrive from China before I'll be able to post any pics with the new version.
+After waiting for some modules to arrive from China, they finally did, and also the first batch of Geiger tubes, of type SBM-20: